Dorchester man held on bail after police say he attacked a woman at the Franklin Park Golf Course

 DORCHESTER, MASS.
-(WHDH) - A Dorchester man is in custody after police say he attacked a woman at the Franklin Park Golf Course.
+(WHDH) – A Dorchester man is in custody after police say he attacked a woman at the Franklin Park Golf Course Sunday afternoon.

-Nikhil Kakarll and Loic Venon were golfing Sunday afternoon when police say 38-year-old Wayne Straw approached a woman working a beverage cart near hole five on the course.
+The owner of a restaurant on the course held 38-year-old Wayne Straw at gunpoint and told 7NEWS he was just protecting one of his workers.
+A picture was snapped by MIT freshman Loic Venon who was out golfing with friend Nikhil Kakarll.

+“We hear a gunshot in the distance.
+Nikhil is like don’t worry its probably a shooting range they have nearby,” Venon said.

 “He reached over the stand, grabbed her by the neck, said give me your phone, tried to rob her, hit her with a bottle,” prosecutor Patrick Kelly said.